Ayesha-da/Individual-Self-Assessment/README.md

 ### Machine module used
 We used convolutional neural network (CNN/ConvNet), a class of deep neural networks, most commonly applied to analyze visual imagery.
 We are primarily working with images, and we need CNN model to take in these images, process them and give us the desired output by classifying them correctly as "Normal" or "Pneumonia".
 ### Results of the analysis
+We have a model that gives us 89.45% accuracy,